microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 To run the flowgraph, you must:
 - change the connection_str variable to use your connection string
 - change the eventhub_name variable to use the event hub entity you created as part of the [Event Hub Prerequisites section above](#event-hub-example-prerequisites)
-- change the consumer_grp variable to use your consumer group
+- change the consumer_grp variable to use the default or create a new consumer group.
+See [Create an Event Hub Consumer Group](https://docs.microsoft.com/en-us/cli/azure/eventhubs/eventhub/consumer-group?view=azure-cli-latest)

-Run the flowgraph and you should see the Message Debug bloc showing the contents of the received events.
+Run the flowgraph and you should see the Message Debug block showing the contents of the received events.